JCSC reaffirms resolve to give befitting reply to enemy

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-The participants discussed the situation of Indian Illegally Occupied Jammu & Kashmir (IIOJ&K) and reiterated that Pakistan will continue to provide all-out diplomatic, moral and political support to the brave people of IIOJ&K in their indigenous struggle to get justice and their right to self-determination in line with the United Nations Security Council resolutions.
+The participants discussed the situation of Indian Illegally Occupied Jammu & Kashmir (IIOJ&K) and reiterated that Pakistan will continue to provide all out diplomatic, moral and political support to the brave people of IIOJ&K in their indigenous struggle to get justice and their right to self-determination in line with United Nations Security Council resolutions.

 At the end, Chairman JCSC lauded the jointness of the Pakistan Armed Forces in meeting all defence and security challenges.